 This is charged on balance transfers and any time you have a promotional rate on your account.
 You may see more than one entry for this if you have multiple promotional rates on your account.

 When you make purchases, interest doesn’t get charged right away.
-To take advantage of interest free days on purchases (which can be up to 55 days) you’ll need to pay the total amount owing on your current statement, excluding any balance transfer amount(s), by the payment due date.
+To take advantage of interest free days on purchases (which can be up to 55 days) you’ll need to pay the total amount owing on your current statement, excluding any promotional or introductory balance transfer amount(s), by the payment due date.

 Interest is charged on all purchases on your outstanding balance from the day after the payment due date.
 A new interest free period starts as soon as the balance is paid in full.

 You can also benefit from interest free days on your purchases when you have a balance transfer.
-You’ll just need to pay the closing balance owing on your statement, excluding any balance transfer amount, by the payment due date to qualify.
+You’ll just need to pay the closing balance owing on your statement, excluding any promotional or introductory balance transfer amount, by the payment due date to qualify.